 Women are more likely to donate more money overall than men and gravitate toward giving money to education, social services, health and women’s and children’s issues.

 Women have long made their mark on their communities through a powerful vehicle for change: philanthropic giving.

-And over the past decade, as women’s wealth has grown at an unprecedented rate, increasing from $34 trillion to $51 trillion between 2010 and 2015,¹ so does their influence on their family’s finances and in the world of philanthropy.
+Women’s wealth has grown at an unprecedented rate, expected to rise from $34 trillion in 2010 to at least $81 trillion by 2023.1 As women acquire more wealth, their financial influence grows within their family’s finances and within the world of philanthropy.

-“There’s a long history of women influencing philanthropy,” says Karen McNeill, director of family history for Ascent Private Capital Management of U.S. Bank.
+“There’s a long history of women influencing philanthropy,” says Karen McNeill, family historian for Ascent Private Capital Management of U.S. Bank.
 “But what’s different now is the scale.
 More women have more money to give.”

 As a historian, McNeill has spent time studying women’s growing influence in money matters.
 Here, McNeill talks about the history of women and philanthropy, the momentum she’s seeing now and her outlook on the future.